The City of Jackson announced Monday it had been awarded $120,000 in the form of a grant from the National League of Cities to help battle hunger.

 The campaign will also implement a mascot and food truck in collaboration with JPS to help promote the program.
 Harris noted the campaign is looking for a food truck, and “if anyone has a truck that they want to get rid of, we will definitely take it as well.”

-The National League of Cities’ grant is part of its CHAMP program, which aims at providing more meals to children through summer and after-school meals.
+The National League of Cities’ grant is part of its CHAMPS program, which aims at providing more meals to children through summer and after-school meals.
 The others to receive the grant are Allentown, Pa., Durham, N.C., Little Rock, Ark., Miami Gardens, Fl., and Winston-Salem, N.C.